openshift/training/beta-1-setup.md

 For example:

-    *.cloudapps.erikjacobs.com.
+    *.cloudapps.example.com.
 300 IN  A 192.168.133.4

 In almost all cases, when referencing VMs you must use hostnames and the hostnames that you use must match the output of `hostname -f` on each of your nodes.
 By extension, you must at least have all hostname/ip mappings in /etc/hosts files or forward DNS should work.

-### Github
+### Git
-You will need a Github account for the STI examples, or some internal and accessible Git repository into which you can place application code.
+You will either need internet access or read and write access to an internal http-based git server.

 ### Each VM